nicholas-yjtang/gettingandcleaningdata/CodeBook.md

 The second column is the activity that was performed when the data was obtained.
 This was obtained from the y_[train/test].txt, and subsequently relabelled with the activitylabels.txt as a map.
 The final result is a factor of 6 different levels describing the activity

 The rest of the columns, are the 66 variables we selected, which describes the mean of the normalized values of the measurement taken for each subject/activity pair.
+The meaning of the original measurements remain the same (eg tBodyAcc-mean()-X, tBodyAcc-mean()-Y, etc).

 # Data Dictionary #